Suzidat12/worldbank/README.md

 # worldbank
-World bank project contract for FG
+World bank project contract for FG and people